Take a step towards community.

 -

-Two Cans Every Sunday
+Two Cans, Every Sunday

 When you grocery shop, buy two extra cans of food and bring them to church on Sunday as your expression of gratitude for having enough to eat.
-Place the cans in the grocery cart at the back door, and then the Pullen Mission Women will take them to Urban Ministries where they will provide groceries to families in need.
+Place the cans in the grocery cart at the Finlator door, and the Pullen Mission Women will take them to Urban Ministries where they will provide groceries to families in need.
 If enough of us make this a habit, we can have a significant impact in reducing the hunger in our midst.
-Thank you in advance for your generosity!
+Thank you for your generosity!

 Contact: Deb Norton